Current bounds on baryogenesis from complex Yukawa couplings of light fermions

-\paragraph*{Electroweak baryogenesis} Adding a complex effective Yukawa coupling to one of the fermions of the \ac{SM} will introduce a \ac{CPV} source (the explicit form is given in Eqn.~\eqref{sourceTerm}).
-The source depends on the background Higgs boson field $\leri{\phi_b}$, which acquires a \ac{VEV}.
-Assuming the electroweak phase transition is strongly first order, e.g. assuming $\phi_b$ is described by the kink solution (Eqn.~\eqref{kink sol}), results with a \ac{CPV} source which peaks mostly inside the non-vanishing \ac{VEV} bubble.
+\paragraph*{Electroweak baryogenesis} By adding a complex effective Yukawa coupling to one of the fermions of the \ac{SM} we introduce a \ac{CPV} source to the model.
+The source depends on the background Higgs boson field $h$, which acquires a \ac{VEV}.
+Here we assume that the electroweak phase transition is strongly first order, and describe $h$ by the kink solution (Eqn.~\eqref{kink sol}).
+This choice results with a \ac{CPV} source that peaks mostly inside the non-vanishing \ac{VEV} bubble.
 A schematic plot is given in Fig.~\ref{plot:schematicSource}.
 Namely, the \ac{CPV} source generates a chiral asymmetry, mainly inside the broken phase.
-That asymmetry can be transformed into a an abundance of baryons via the weak sphaleron, which is a non-perturbative effect of the \ac{SM}.
-The rate of the weak sphaleron process is given by $\Gamma_{ws} \sim e^{-\langle \phi_b \rangle / T} T$, where $T$ is the temperature.
+That asymmetry can be transformed into an abundance of baryons via the weak sphaleron, which is a non-perturbative effect of the \ac{SM}.
+The rate of the weak sphaleron process is given by $\Gamma_{ws} \sim e^{-\langle h \rangle / T} T$~\cite{Kuzmin:1985mm}, where $T$ is the temperature.
 Although the rate is exponentially suppressed inside the bubble, it is fast outside the bubble, during the early Universe.
-Therefore, for baryogenesis to occur at the electroweak phase transition, the chiral asymmetry should have propagated outside the bubble and into the symmetric phase.
+Therefore, for baryogenesis to occur at the electroweak phase transition, the chiral asymmetry should have propagated outside the bubble and into the symmetric phase~\cite{Joyce:1994zn}.
 Finally, as the bubble continues to expand, it eventually captures the resulting baryon asymmetry.\\

 \paragraph*{Two-step approach} The \ac{dim-$6$} term described in Eqn.~\eqref{dim6Term} will affect the dynamics of the number densities, which are defined as the difference between the number densities of particles and anti-particles.
 This effect is the first step of the approach and is described via a set of transport equations.
 We generalize the set given in~\cite{deVries:2018tgs} to include all the fermions of the \ac{SM} in addition to the Higgs boson,